How one Jacksonville Beach high rise built 45 years ago is renovating to stay safe

 When news of the deadly collapse of the Champlain Towers south building reached Scott Kelly, Director of Ocean 14 Condo Board, he said his mind went straight to his building and the similarities between the two seaside high-rises.

 The repairs on the building actually started in 2018, stripping away some of the concrete and replacing the rebar reinforcement.
-Workers are still stripping away the old material on the north end of the tower.
+Workers are still stripping away on the north end of the tower.

 “What we do is we chip in, we’d have to take out the defective concrete have to take out the defective rebar, replace that rebar repour the concrete,” Kelly said.

-Contractors told News4Jax the new concrete is a material that sets about 10-times harder than what was poured in the 1970s.
+Contractors told News4Jax it’s a material that sets about 10-times harder than what was poured in the 1970s.

 All the while, Kelly said, the project is being constantly inspected for safety.